On the origin of ambiguity in efficient communication: Ambiguity and logical reversibility

 We shall call the elements of $\Omega$ referents and the elements of $\textit{S}$ signs.
 We assume that $\textit{Q} \cap S$ = $\emptyset$ and that $\textit{Q} \cap \Omega$ = $\emptyset$.
 For simplicity, we also assume that, in a coding process, the two alphabets are disjoint,

 i.e., an object is either a sign or a referent, but not both.
 Technically, this implies that $\mathcal{T}$ can never reexamine a square where a sign has been printed, which means that $\mathcal{T}$ must move always in the same direction; assume for concreteness that it must move rightwards.
+Accordingly, we define the transition function as follows:

 In order to clearly identify input and output configurations, we express the applications of $\delta$ in the following terms:

 where $\sigma_k m_i$ and $\sigma_js_{\ell}R$, ($\sigma_k, \sigma_j\in Q$, $m_i\in \Omega$, $s_{\ell}\in S$) are respectively input and output configurations.